atapas/fork-me/README.md

+# Hello there! 👋,
-# fork-me
+# Just fork-me
-Yeah, right.
+Yeah, right...
 FORK ME!!!

 So, do you want to learn how to fork a repo?
 You can.